 Safety & Health Program Maximizes Safe Performance

-KGS/Trinity developed and implemented a comprehensive Corporate Safety and Health (S&H) Program that contains integrated procedures for managing safety in the workplace.
-Our team of safety professionals develop, administer, and continually update our program and provide guidance and training to employees throughout all levels of the organization.
+KGS/Trinity developed and implemented a comprehensive Corporate Safety and Health (S&H) program that contains integrated procedures for managing safety in the workplace.
+Our team of safety professionals develop, administer, and continually update our program.
+We provide guidance and training to employees throughout all levels of the organization.
 Our commitment to safety and employee health is a key element of our Mission, Vision, and Values statement.
 We believe that all safety incidents are avoidable and we encourage all employees to identify, mitigate, and report any safety concerns in the office or the field before they become safety issues.

 The emphasis of our S&H Program is continuous improvement.
 This, along with the implementation of innovative practices, allows us to accomplish the objective of strengthening each aspect of our S&H Program to achieve our ongoing goal of zero accidents, injuries, or illnesses.
 We maintain the belief and establish the culture that the safety and quality of life of our employees is our first priority and must never be compromised during the course of conducting our business.
 We maintain strict adherence to safety training, safety awareness, and safety protocols, including safety as one of our job performance evaluations for each employee.